galaniz/wp-theme-formation/src/admin/README.md

 ```
 ## `class Reading`

-Adds the following fields to WordPress' default reading settings page using base class variable [`$cpt`](https://github.com/galaniz/wp-theme-formation#user-content-public-static-cpt).
+Adds the following fields to WordPress' default reading settings page using formation class variable [`$cpt`](https://github.com/galaniz/wp-theme-formation#user-content-public-static-cpt).
 Note: if `no_reading` is set, these fields are not added for that custom post type.
 Additional fields can be pushed to `Reading::$additional_fields` before instantiating class.

 #### `{$cpt}_page`